You’ve heard us preach about the importance of neuroplasticity for stroke recovery before. It’s the #1 thing all stroke survivors should know about.

 There are two ways that neuroplasticity works: the creation of new connections between neurons (brain cells), and the deletion of old connections.

-After stroke, a chunk of the brain is damaged and those brain cells are unable to carry out their tasks.
-For example, arm movement can become difficult after stroke if the part of the brain responsible for arm movement is affected.
+After stroke, a chunk of the brain becomes damaged and those brain cells are unable to carry out their tasks.
+For example, arm movement can become difficult after stroke if the part of the brain responsible for movement is affected.

 In order to heal from this damage, the surrounding areas of the brain can pick up the slack.
 Meaning, they can learn the tasks that the damaged parts once controlled.
 This is neuroplasticity.

-But neuroplasticity can only happen through repetitive practice.
+And you can activate neuroplasticity through repetitive practice.

 So if you want to regain arm function after stroke, then you need to repeat arm rehab exercises over and over and over until it sticks and your brain has successfully rewired itself.

-You’re forming new connections in the brain, and it takes time.
+You’re forming new connections in the brain, and it takes lots of practice.

 So you’ve got the repetition part down now, so you’re good, right?
 All your bases are covered…